April 16th, 2019

-Required New Hire Documents For California Employers (Updated for 2019)
+Required New Hire Documents For California Employers (Updated April 2019)

 State and federal law requires California employers to provide the following new hire documents to their employees at the time of hire:

 - Use Form I-9 for verifying the identity and employment authorization of individuals hired for employment in the United States.
 Federal law requires the employer and employee to complete Form I-9 by the third day of the employee’s work.